 So here we have George, who has now attended his disciplinary hearing for a) stealing stock and b) hitting Simon.
 Now what?

-Well, generally speaking it would not be the right thing to do, to dismiss an employee for a first offence.
-Obviously there are always exceptions, depending on the severity of the offence!
+Well, generally speaking, it would not be the right thing to do, to dismiss an employee for a first offense.
+Obviously, there are always exceptions, depending on the severity of the offense!

 Some of the examples of serious misconduct are, but not limited to, and it should be noted that each case has to be judged on its own merits;

 • willful damage to the property of the employer

 • willful endangering of the safety of others